ALERT LUKA BLOOM PLAYING BANGOR IN NOVEMBER !!

 In fact we sold Mobile Fidelity SoundLabs in the 1980s and 90s so there is some history there.
 The vinyl revival means that several companies are making some wonderful re-releases.
 MFSL have been joined by Speakers Corner and Analogue Productions among others.

 If you take the famous Miles Davis Kind of Blue I have bought many copies over the years including the Nimbus version which had a very quiet vinyl surface.
 The latest version used the Analogue Production Ultra High Quality Record system bringing stunning quality and a stunning price, £ 185, ouch!
-Limited to 25000 only copies these will go fast, reserve one now and your name will go just below mine!
+Limited to 25000 only copies these will go fast and increase in value.
+The first one was mine, I love it, only 4 more left !

-Others now in stock include Lou Reed, Nina Simone, Dire Straits, Derek and the Dominoes, Ry Cooder, David Bowie and Billie Holiday, treats for the ears every one!
+Others now in stock include Muddy Waters £ 89/179, B-52s, Dire Straits, Comminique £ 79, Love over Gold £ 89, both double album 45rpm, Derek and the Dominoes £89, David Bowie £49, Louis Armstrong, Paul Simon and Jeff Beck, treats for the ears every one!

 Another great gig recently, and one with good enough recordings to really push your hifi system